PostHog/posthog.com/contents/docs/contribute/contribute-to-website.md

 ![Pull Request from GitHub Desktop](../../images/docs/contribute/github-desktop-pull-request.png)

-This will open up a page on github.com in your default browser.
+This will open up a page on github.com in your default web browser.

 </HiddenSection>